OAI/OpenAPI-Specification/README.md

 ## Versions

-This repository contains full specification documents for [all published OpenAPI versions](versions).
+This repository contains [the Markdown sources](versions) for [all published OpenAPI Specification versions](https://spec.openapis.org/).
 For release notes and RC versions, refer to the [releases page](releases).

 Each folder in this repository, such as [examples](examples) and [schemas](schemas), should contain folders pertaining to the current and previous versions of the specification.